Day One

 History

 The Fort in Fort Worth was established in 1849 on the bluff where the courthouse now stands.
-The city grew around the Fort, making downtown the oldest neighborhood of the city.
+The city grew around the Fort, making downtown the city's oldest neighborhood.
 As such, downtown is packed with history.
 Take a self-guided history tour along the Fort Worth Heritage Trails, a series of over 20 bronze markers placed throughout downtown telling of the people and events that shaped Fort Worth’s rich history.

 The Sid Richardson Museum is a destination for all who enjoy paintings of the Old West.
 The Museum features works by Frederic Remington, Charles M. Russell and other artists from the personal collection of the museum's namesake, the legendary Texas oilman and philanthropist, Sid W. Richardson (1891-1959).
 The Fort Worth Public Art collection is comprised of 100+ works from renowned artists like Ned Kahn, Cliff Garten and Jonathan Borofsky.
 Popular selfie sports include Sundance Square’s Chisholm Trail Mural and the playful Tabachin Ribbon sculpture outside City Hall.